Kelis Fans Honor The Star On 40th Birthday

 In 2014, she released her latest album, Food, which had a more soulful/jazz vibe to it, proving she can conquer any genre.

 Aside from music, Kelis trained as a saucier and graduated from Le Cordon Bleu culinary school.
-In 2014, she had her own show on the Cooking Channel, Saucy and Sweet, and in 2015, she released her first cookbook, My Life on a Plate.
+In 2014, she had her own show on the Cooking Channel, Saucy and Sweet.
+In 2015, she released her first cookbook, My Life on a Plate.
 She has her own food account on Instagram.

 Kelis is a happy mother of two, proving that age doesn’t define you.
 To keep up with the iconic entertainer, follow her Instagram account.